pzwang/lostweb/3 Centralized Social Media Is Broken By Design.md

   * "we need a platform for intersubjectivity" [see evernote]

-  * Why does the question of morality arise when it comes to API design? [see evernote]

   * Taking a more philosophical approach: Centralized Social Media has created a medium where intersubjectivity creates precipitates/artifacts with disorienting frequency.
 This is what Scott Adams gets wrong about Trump: They marvel at the "stupidity" of literalists on the left (and right) who merely receive the waves of media messaging and respond to them.
 Stimulus-response, you stupid libtard - don't you know you're being trolled?

     Facebook, Twitter drive all their revenue from monetizing attention.
 They can only do that because they are gateways.
 (Compare with web portal business model from the 90s)